flag Sri Lanka Sri Lanka: Economic Outline

 For the latest updates on the key economic responses from governments to address the economic impact of the COVID-19 pandemic, please consult the IMF's policy tracking platform Policy Responses to COVID-19.

 The country has been classified as a middle-income economy by the IMF since 2010.
-The COVID-19 crisis caused a spike in unemployment, with the rate going up to 8.4% in 2020 from 4.8% one year earlier.
-Unemployment remained high in 2021 and weighted on household consumption (70% of GDP).
-Youth Unemployment rate in Sri Lanka increased to 30% in the second quarter of 2021 from 28.10% in the first quarter of 2021 (Department of Census and Statistics - Sri Lanka, 2022).
+According to the latest figures from the Department of Census and Statistics, the estimated labour force participation rate was 48.9% and the unemployment rate was 4.8% for the fourth quarter of 2022.
 In recent years, Sri Lanka’s record of poverty reduction has been encouraging.
-The poverty headcount rate fell from about 22.7% in 2002 to 4.1% in 2016 (Asia Development Bank, latest data available).
-The country’s poverty - at $3.20 per day poverty line - was projected to reach 10.9% in 2021, which was still significantly above the 2019 level of 9.2 percent (World Bank, 2021).
+The poverty headcount rate fell from about 22.7% in 2002 to 6.9% in 2019 (Asia Development Bank, latest data available).
 However, living standards remain low and pockets of severe poverty persist.
 Additionally, poverty rates are disproportionately high for vulnerable groups such as youth and ethnic minorities; and unemployment is high for youth and women.
 Still, the country’s 21.9 million inhabitants have achieved some of the best human development results in South Asia.
 The literacy rate in 2019 was close to 100% and the country’s life expectancy is the highest in the region.
 Low mortality rates and the steadily declining population growth, reflect the country’s progress in the sphere of social development.
-However, the social and economic situation of the Tamil community remains largely unequal to that of the Sinhalese, and ethnic tensions have been on the rise in recent years.
+To this extent, the IMF advised strengthening social safety nets, which should be better targeted to the poor.
+Sri Lanka’s GDP per capita (PPP) was estimated at USD 14,223 in 2023 by the IMF.
+Nevertheless, the World Bank noted that Sri Lanka’s ongoing financial crisis may increase poverty from 13.1% in 2021 to 25.6% in 2022, which is equivalent to over 2.5 million people falling into poverty during the period.

 Source: IMF – World Economic Outlook Database - October 2021.